redFrik/superColliderStandalone-macOS/README.md

 7. Set App Name and add an icon.
 8. You can experiment with different Interfaces but normally you will want to set this to 'None'.
 9. 'Run with root privileges' - OFF
-10. 'Run in background' - OFF
+10. 'Run in background' - ON
 11. 'Remain running after execution' - OFF
 12. Click the + sign and add all the files from inside the SuperCollider folder above (AUTHORS, CHANGELOG, COPYING etc).
 13. Click 'Create App'.